 - (f) Scheduling orders.
 Following the conference, the judge shall enter a scheduling order that will govern the pretrial phase of the case.
-Unless the judge determines otherwise, the scheduling order shall include specific deadlines or general time frameworks for: - (1) amendments to the pleadings; - (2) service of, and compliance with, written discovery requests; - (3) the completion of depositions; - (4) the identification of trial experts; - (5) the disclosure of the information regarding experts, as contemplated by Federal Rule of Civil Procedure 26(b)(4)(A)(i); - (6) the filing of motions and a schedule for their disposition;
+Unless the judge determines otherwise, the scheduling order shall include specific deadlines or general time frameworks for: - (1) amendments to the pleadings; - (2) service of, and compliance with, written discovery requests; - (3) the completion of depositions, including, if applicable, the terms for taking and using videotape depositions; - (4) the identification of trial experts; - (5) the disclosure of the information regarding experts, as contemplated by Federal Rule of Civil Procedure 26(b)(4)(A)(i); - (6) the filing of motions; - (7) a date for a settlement conference, to be attended by trial counsel and, in the discretion of the judge, their clients; - (8) one or more case management conferences and/or the final pretrial conference; - (9) a date for a final pretrial conference, which shall occur within eighteen months after the filing of the complaint; - (10) the joinder of any additional parties;

-- (7) a date for a settlement conference, to be attended by trial counsel and, in the discretion of the judge, their clients; - (8) one or more case management conferences and/or the final pretrial conference; - (9) a trial date, which should be scheduled to occur within eighteen (18) months after the filing of the complaint, unless a judge finds that the trial reasonably cannot be held within that time; - (10) the joinder of any additional parties; - (11) early and binding disclosure of expert witnesses; - (12) submission of an affidavit of the expert witness' statement in advance of his or her deposition; and - (13) any other procedural matter that the judge determines is appropriate for the fair and efficient management of the litigation. - (g) Modification of scheduling order.
-The scheduling order shall specify that its provisions, including any deadlines, having been established with the participation of all parties, can be modified only by order of the court and only upon a showing of good cause supported by affidavits, other evidentiary materials, or references to pertinent portions of the record.
+- (11) early and binding disclosure of expert witnesses; - (12) submission of an affidavit of the expert witness' statement in advance of his or her deposition; and - (13) any other procedural matter that the judge determines is appropriate for the fair and efficient management of the litigation. - (g) Modification of scheduling order.
+The scheduling order shall specify that its provisions, including any deadlines, having been established with the participation of all parties, can be modified only by order of the judge, or the magistrate judge if so authorized by the judge, and only upon a showing of good cause supported by affidavits, other evidentiary materials, or references to pertinent portions of the record.

 The most effectively managed cases often are those in which a relatively early scheduling conference is convened by the judge, and in which a case-specific scheduling order is worked out with substantial input from the parties.

-Experience demonstrates that scheduling orders can not be expected to work well if one or both litigants do not believe seriously that the order will be enforced.
+Experience demonstrates that scheduling orders can not be expected to work well if one or both litigants do not seriously believe that the order will be enforced.
 If a routine form order is issued, without actual participation by the parties, it is quite likely that it will have to be modified later to suit the particular characteristics of the case.
 To make it clear to all participants that the scheduling procedure is to be taken seriously, Rule 1.02 calls for the conference to be conducted and the order to be issued by a district judge.
 This was thought more likely to produce a more reliable schedule because if the process were handled by a magistrate judge, the district judge, whose schedule ultimately will determine when the case is tried, might be more likely to revise it or be more receptive to an application for modification by a party who is unhappy with it.